How the Federal Tax Credit Works

 - You must own your solar panels.

 This last point isn’t quite as obvious as it might seem, since some homeowners choose to lease their solar systems through third-party companies.
 While leasing may make sense in some situations, it means that the leasing company gets to claim the tax credit instead of you.
-By contrast, homeowners that buy their panels outright or finance them with a loan (through the Mosaic platform, for example) may get to claim the tax credit.
+By contrast, homeowners that buy their solar system outright or finance the system with a loan may get to claim the tax credit.

 How Do I Claim the Tax Credit?